 Key Findings

-The average tuition for online master's counseling programs in Montgomery ranges from $15,000 to $30,000, varying by public or private institutions and residency status.
+Tuition for online counseling master's programs in Alabama ranges from $10,000 to $25,000 depending on the school and residency status.

 How long does it take to complete online counseling degree in Montgomery?